 There is a definite lack of books about men’s fashion history out there, so when Lydia released the follow up to How To Read A Dress I knew I had to include it on the list!
 Its the same accessible format.
 With overviews of each key period and detailed illustrations for each new style, How to Read a Suit is an authoritative visual guide to the under-explored area of men’s fashion across four centuries.

 Any of the fashion history exhibition books from the V&A

 The V&A make the most beautiful coffee table books to accompany their famous fashion exhibitions.
 I’m lucky enough to have two in my possession, including the one from the current Dior: Designer of Dreams exhibition.
 I also have the one from the 2014/2015 exhibition The Wedding Dress: 300 Years of Bridal Fashion.
 (Top tip – buy the paperback versions.
 They’re £10 cheaper and much lighter to carry around)

 For a woman, there is probably no more important outfit in their life than the one they choose to get married in.
 In a world of fast fashion, the wedding dress is the only item that is carefully preserved and stored for generations.
-This book presents 50 of history’s most famous dresses, revealing why and how they continue to inspire brides and designers today.
-Expect dresses from everyone from Queen Victoria to Kate Moss.
+The Way We Wed is a rich celebration of the art of wedding fashion across time and cultures, and those whose style and circumstances made a statement – its not just a parade of white dresses!

 I’ve tried to keep my recommendations quite broad and generic, without diving down into too many specific historical eras or focusing on specific fashion designers.
 There are many, many more wonderful books about fashion history out there, including lots of biographies about famous fashion figures.
 There really is something for whatever aspect of fashion history you are interested in.

-Are there any books you would recommend to someone wanting to learn more about fashion history?
+Are there any fashion history books you would recommend to someone wanting to learn more about fashion history?